Antipsychotics explained

 The medications in this class share a number of features.

 - They take time to work for mood and psychotic symptoms.
+The fuller benefit builds over days to weeks, not the day a person starts.

 - Tardive dyskinesia, a movement disorder, is a risk with long-term use.
+It involves repetitive, involuntary movements, often of the face or mouth.
+Reporting any new movements early matters.

 - Neuroleptic malignant syndrome, a rare but serious reaction, can occur.
+Signs include high fever, muscle stiffness, confusion, and an unstable heartbeat or blood pressure.
+It is a medical emergency.

 How they differ from each other

-The medications in this group
+The medications in this class

 - Quetiapine (Seroquel).
 An atypical antipsychotic used across schizophrenia, bipolar disorder, and depression as an add-on.
 It tends to be sedating and is more associated with weight gain.